tariq7299/ArabicApp/to-do.md

 ## MyButton
 - Add arrow icon to button
+- Make get started button at the hero section bigger than the other buttons

 ## HeroSection
 - Ask ahmed ali what to replace the videos in the first section in camply website ??